 No whale should have to live in a concrete tank.

-Working closely with Jean-Michel and Jacques Cousteau for a quarter of a century, Charles helped the ocean explorers develop multiple initiatives.
-As an adviser to and cofounder of the Cousteau Centers, Inc., Charles helped establish and managed Parc Oceanique Cousteau, an ocean education and entertainment complex in Paris.
+Working with Jean-Michel and Jacques Cousteau for a quarter of a century, Charles helped the ocean explorers develop multiple initiatives.
+As an adviser to and co-founder of the Cousteau Centers, Inc., Charles helped establish and managed Parc Oceanique Cousteau, an ocean education and entertainment complex in Paris.

-Between 1980 and 2003, he shepherded the growth of the Cousteau Society and served as Executive Vice President of the Jean-Michel Cousteau Institute and Ocean Futures Society.
-Throughout these decades, the Cousteau organizations enthralled the public with quality education programs and stunning films about the ocean and the environment.
-From 1998 – 2003, Charles led the highly-publicized Keiko Project, a pioneering effort that marshaled public and media support to reintroduce to the wild the captive orca made famous through the Free Willy films.
+He shepherded the growth of the Cousteau Society and served as Executive VP of the Jean-Michel Cousteau Institute & Ocean Futures Society.
+Charles led the highly-publicized Keiko Project, a pioneering effort that marshaled public and media support to reintroduce to the wild the captive orca made famous through the Free Willy films.

 Before joining the Whale Sanctuary Project, Charles served as CEO of two environmental technology companies, Florida-based Ecosphere Technologies, Inc., and Aquantis, Inc. in Santa Barbara.

 This talk was given at a TEDx event using the TED conference format but independently organized by a local community.
 Learn more at https://www.ted.com/tedx